 Sitting in the decommissioned elevator shaft of an old industrial warehouse in the historic Point Breeze neighborhood of Pittsburgh, PA, Ed Bryner and a small team of mechanical engineers watch a robot scale old, rusted piping.

-“We rely so heavily on so many of these industrial assets and a lot of them are getting really old,” notes Ed, Director of Engineering at Gecko Robotics.
+“We rely so heavily on so many of these industrial assets and a lot of them are getting really old,” said Bryner, Director of Engineering at Gecko Robotics.
 “You see it with bridges and roadways.
-But buildings, power plants, pipelines, and more need a lot of infrastructure inspections too.”
+But buildings, power plants, pipelines, and more need a lot of infrastructure inspections, too.”

 With the intelligent robotic solutions that Gecko Robotics is building, companies can get data and insights to predict failures before they happen.